ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 Issues with Genesis trigger.

 There's a lack of coverage for cases of spec test.
-Passed all SSE spec tests.
-Surprised that SSE failed in some Block sanity tests.
+Passed all SSZ spec tests.
+Surprised that SSZ failed in some Block sanity tests.

-Getting ready for optimizing Prism, working on code improvements, beautician testing, and generally more robust improvements to the client.
+Getting ready for optimizing Prysm, working on code improvements, beacon chain testing, and generally more robust improvements to the client.

 #### 3.2.8 [Lodestar](https://github.com/ChainSafe/lodestar)